UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Software_Guides/Matlab.md

 1. You must already have an account on the clusters!
 2. Have MATLAB R2021a (or R2018b) installed on your local workstation/laptop.
 The local version must match the version running jobs.
 MATLAB R2021a can be downloaded from the [UCL Software Database](http://swdb.ucl.ac.uk/package/view/id/2?filter=Matlab).
 3. Your local workstation/laptop installation of MATLAB must include the Parallel Computing toolbox.
 This is included in the UCL TAH MATLAB license and may be installed automatically.
+ Home tab > Add-Ons > Get Add-Ons
+ You will find the Parallel Computing Toolbox in the Workflows category.
 4. If your local workstation/laptop is not directly connected to the UCL network (at home for example), you need to have the [UCL VPN client](https://www.ucl.ac.uk/isd/services/get-connected/remote-working-services/ucl-virtual-private-network-vpn) installed and running on it.

 ### Remote setup